Getting Started Tutorial#

 Step 1: Install Packages#

-Ensure that the Ryzen AI Software Platform is correctly installed.
+Ensure that the Ryzen AI Software is correctly installed.
 For more details, see the installation instructions.

 Use the conda environment created during the installation for the rest of the steps.
 This example requires a couple of additional packages.
 Run the following command to install them: